 Emotional Growth or Emotional Crisis?

-How can it be that emotions are both the source of our deepest satisfaction and authenticity, as well as our own private hell?
+How can emotions be both the source of our deepest satisfaction as well as our own private hell?

 People get so mixed up around emotions and feelings.
 How can we sort all this out?
 It’s important.
 Our lives and our happiness depend on it.